shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 When targeting SPIR-V, the patch function is merged as a part of the Hull shader, because SPIR-V doesn't have a same concept as `patchconstantfunc`.
 The function used for `patchconstantfunc` should be called only once for each patch.

-As an example, a Hull shader will be emitted as following,
+As an example, the Hull shader above will be emitted as following,
 ```
 void main() {
     ...